slep2-0/WindowsRootkit/README.md

 * If the protected process exits or is terminated, the system will bug check with **CRITICAL\_PROCESS\_DIED**.

+* You may also unprotect a process using the menu.

 ### 5. DLL Hiding

 Traverses through the `PEB` structure of the process that is given, attempts to find the requested DLL, and unlinks it from the list.